Zanshin Wado Ryu Karate

 LATEST UPDATES0 comments

 So I’m a week late posting this, but I wanted to run this update with photos to go along with it.
 I was invited to participate in KimeSanchin’s yearly kata & kumite tournament.
-The last time I was at a karate tournament was in 2010, so this was quite the gap to get back into0 comments
+The last time I was at a karate tournament was in 2010, so this was quite the gap to get back into

 Zanshin Wado-ryu is a small, friendly and traditional Wado-Ryu Karate club providing a high standard of training and support to students of all ages starting from ages 8 years onwards.
 The club caters for a wide range of ability levels.

 The club’s syllabus comprises of the traditional karate practises of Kata (formal exercise), Kumite (sparring) and Kihon (fundamental techniques) within a framework of physical & mental fitness, flexibility and fun.